The Guild has been in existence for over 60 years (established in 1958). We aim to:

 Membership is open to individuals working in any area of agricultural communication.
 Group Membership is available to media companies employing a number of agricultural journalists and corporate membership is available for allied businesses, but it does not give corporations voting rights at the AGM.
-NEW in 2018-2019, those working part-time in agricultural journalism or communication can join as Associate Members for a reduced rate and no voting rights at the AGM.
+Those working part-time in agricultural journalism or communication can join as Associate Members for a reduced rate and no voting rights at the AGM.

 Primary sector companies can join as Corporate Members to support the Guild's activities.

 An invoice for the annual subscription is sent out every January – February, but members can join at any time during the year.

-The Guild's Constitution and Rules (last amended at the Guild annual meeting in October 2018) can be found here (pdf 0.2 MB).
+The Guild's Constitution and Rules (last amended at the Guild annual meeting in October 2018) can be found here.

 All members can be listed in the latest Membership Directory.
 This is available for those seeking professional journalists, writers and communicators working in the New Zealand agricultural sector and also for members to network.
-See here (pdf 0.7 MB).
+See here.

 PLEASE NOTE: If you would like a hard copy of the directory or would like to use this database for ANY other purposes, please contact the Secretary.

 The Guild is affiliated to the International Federation of Agricultural Journalists (IFAJ) and Guild members have the opportunity to attend IFAJ congresses held annually in member countries.

-The Guild offers a series of journalism awards each year, supported by a range of sponsors, and also the Ravensdown Communicator of the Year Award.
+The Guild offers a series of journalism awards each year, supported by a range of sponsors.
+We also offer the Ravensdown Communicator of the Year Award.
 Read more ...

 From Congress 2015 surplus funds, the Guild is able to assist members with their professional development through three initiatives: